jitpack/jitpack.io/README.md

 - [Private repositories](https://jitpack.io/private)

 - Dynamic versions.
-You can youse Gradle's dynamic version '1.+' and Maven's version ranges for releases.
+You can use Gradle's dynamic version '1.+' and Maven's version ranges for releases.
 They resolve to releases that have already been built.
 JitPack periodically checks for new releases and builds them ahead-of-time.

 - Build by tag, commit id or `anyBranch-SNAPSHOT`.